TruemarkDev/cra-template-truemark/CONTRIBUTING.md

 ## How to Contribute

 - Fork the Template: On GitHub, click "Fork" to create your own copy.
+- Create a issue first if you are adding fixes for the template.
 - Clone the forked repository to your local machine.

     ```md